mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 A. GUI Interface

-- If you want to load a previously saved simulation, the quickest way is clicking the jar file to start the Main Menu, then choose 'Load Sim'.
+- If you want to load a previously saved simulation,
-In the FileChooser, select the saved sim you want to load.
+a.
+Double-click the jar file to start
+b.
+Choose 'Load Sim' in the Main Menu
+c. select the default.sim or or a *.sim in the FileChooser

 - alternatively, you may use the terminal to type :

 > java -jar mars-sim-main-[version/build].jar 3 load

-This will load 'default.sim' located inside \.mars-sim\saved\
+This will load the FileChooser and open up \.mars-sim\saved\

 Note 1 : the order of the arguments is not important.

-Note 2 : by default, it is assumed the user is interested in loading the default saved sim file.
-Do NOT type 'default.sim' as an argument.
+Note 2 : do NOT type 'default.sim' as an argument since default.sim
+is located at \.mars-sim\saved\

 	OR